 Investing money in a computer, even a more budget-friendly model, is something you’ll want to protect.
-Whether it’s from a thunder storm or heat wave, an unexpected power surge can render your electronics useless.
+An unexpected power surge can render your electronics useless, whether it’s from a thunderstorm or heatwave.
 And that’s not something to risk if he’s been up all night writing a paper.

 18. Portable Hard Drive –

-Going along with protecting your investment, you want to make sure that if something does happen, he is able to recover all of his hard work.
-Having a portable hard drive as backup ensures all of his documents, spreadsheets, presentations, photos and yes, even music, are backed up appropriately.
-Just in case.
+Going along with protecting your investment, you want to make sure that if something happens, he can recover all of his hard work.
+Having a portable hard drive as backup ensures that all of his documents, spreadsheets, presentations, photos, and music are backed up appropriately, just in case.

 19. Smart Phone Charging Station with USB Ports and 3-Outlet Surge Protector –

-Another one of those “Why the heck didn’t I think of that?!” items — A surge protector that also has USB ports.
+Another of those “Why the heck didn’t I think of that?” items.
+A surge protector that also has USB ports.
 So he can charge his laptop and his phone at the same time.
-Also a godsend for anyone who has a habit of losing those phone-charging “cubes”, that always seem to go missing.
-He can plug his charging cable directly into the outlet, without having to use one of those cubes.
+Also, a godsend for anyone who has a habit of losing phone-charging “cubes” that always seem to go missing.
+He can plug his charging cable directly into the outlet without using one of those cubes.

 20. Extra charging cables for laptop and phone –